 If you or someone you care about was sexually abused during childhood the MSSAT in New Zealand can provide one on one support – in person, telephone or via email, peer support, group support, residential workshops, referral to ACC approved counselors and therapists and educational and ad advocacy resources.

 This site has a special section on setting out the reports of those who have been in both state and church care.
 It will focus on alleged miscarriages of justice in South Australia.
 The media monitoring section contains transcripts of a wide range of programs which have been broadcast over the last three years.

 Now-Remembered Australians is a peer support organisation for “state care” system leavers in the Northern Rivers Area of NSW.

-This new service co-ordinates and provides direct assistance to address the needs and issues of people who grew up in Victorian State care, helps people deal with the legacy of their childhood experiences and provides support to improve their health and wellbeing.
-It is a service which is accessible, welcoming, open to ideas and to learning, accountable, inclusive and proactive.
+Open Place is a support and advocacy service that co-ordinates and provides direct assistance to address the needs of people who grew up in Victorian orphanages and homes during the last century.
+We aim to help people who identify as Forgotten Australians to deal with the legacy of their childhood experiences and provide support to improve their health and well-being.

 This is a support group for adoption support and provides support and information to people separated by adoption and regular support meetings where mothers have the freedom to speak and be heard in a safe place.